yuzhoul1991/cs221-project/README.md

 ## commandline-version (for running various models and compare):

-python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1 NUM_EPISODES=10000
+python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1 NUM_EPISODES=10000 {"with_baseline"}

 where AGENT is {baseline, qlearning, csp}, and NUM_TIMES is default to 1 if not specified.
 NUM_EPISODES is only valid when AGENT is qlearning, and it represents how much episodes it trains from (default 10000).
+If "with_baseline" is added as the 7th argument, then the model will run with basic baseline logic.

 python nn_qlearning.py LENGTH WIDTH MINES